 Forgive me for writing this in so public a forum.
 I love you.

 I’m moving to San Francisco in a few days.
 You know when I leave, our relationship will end.
-And you know I have to go — I have to see what I can do there and push myself forward.
+And you know I have to go — I have to see what I can do there.
 I’m a college graduate and have to try and make it in the world.
-There are no chances for me to work professionally in this little town, and I would not be happy here if I had to stay much longer.
-It’s time.
+There are no chances for me to work professionally in this little town we share, this place I found you in, and I would not be happy here if I had to stay much longer.
+It’s time for me to go.

-I’ve written in the past about my shifting regard for relationships and repeatedly scoffed at the idea of dating.
-I’d like to take all that back, if I can, because I’ve fallen in love with you.
-I was wrong about love and commitment, things that scare me and possibly scare everyone.
-But not you.
-It’s come natural to you stay, and I wonder at that.
-Am I deficient?
-Is this runaway impulse a blight in me?
+I’ve written in the past about my little regard for relationships and repeatedly scoffed at the idea of dating.
+I’d like to take all that back, if I can, because I’ve fallen madly in love with you.
+I was wrong about love and commitment, things that scare me and probably scare everyone.

 When we met, we knew we were a bad idea.
 The sex was great.
 The relationship was casual.
 But sex led to sleepovers, then movie nights, and then we were eating together.
 I met your friends, and one day — you remember the day, on the blanket on the lawn, when I laid down and kissed your hands — we knew we were something.
 And then I showed you this blog.
 The next morning over breakfast, you said, “You think relationships are nothing.”

 Yes, I did.
 I have presented those who value dating as childish and delusional — as children believing in a fairy tale.
-But I found the fairy tale, in my way.
-How stupid of me to think I would never find someone who fills my thoughts this way, who makes me feel loved in a way I have never felt.
+But I found the fairy tale with you.
+How stupid of me to think I would never find someone who fills my thoughts this way, who makes me feel loved in a way I have never felt before.
 You changed my mind.
 It’s that simple.
 You are not committed to any fantastical idea of love.
 You are realistic.
 You know what it is.
 You knew what we were doing, what the risks were, and you still said, “I want to date you.”
 We discussed limits and boundaries, our different desires and requirements — mine, as we have learned, are harder to deal with — and we knew our chances of lasting very long were slim.
 I was graduating soon.

 I was president of the LGBT student group at college.
 You attended a meeting one night.
 You stood in the back.
 I saw you there.
 You had your sweater tied around your waist and you were wearing a cutoff shirt with Marvel comic characters on it.
 I noticed you across the room and you noticed me.
 After the meeting, you came up and asked me, “Are there any Cokes in the refrigerator?”